SophieSjoberg/ca-prepcourse-3/ruby/operators.md

 ### Assignment Operators

+Assignment Operators allows us to assign the result of an expression to a variable.

 | Operator | Description                                                                                                                  | Example                                        |
 |:--------:|------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|
 | =        | Simple assignment operator, Assigns values from right side operands to left side operand                                     | `c = a + b` will assigne value of a + b into c |